liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

     ![](img/01-07.png)

 ???+info "MOSIX system"
-    MOSIX attemps to provide a single-system image
+    MOSIX attemps to provide a single-system image by